 Do you want to find out information about the age, gender, and interests of your website visitors?

-Drilling into the demographics and interest report let you identify who your high-value customers are.
+Drilling into the demographics and interests report lets you identify who your high-value customers are.

 For example, if you own an eCommerce shop, you might want to identify the type of customer with the highest eCommerce conversion rate or revenue.
 If you’re a publisher, you might want to identify the type of visitor who has the highest engagement.

-Once you identified your high-value user group, you can target that group for marketing and remarketing campaigns for more conversions and ROI (return on investment).
+Once you’ve identified your high-value user group, you can target that group for marketing and remarketing campaigns to get more conversions and ROI (return on investment).

 To get a detailed demographics report, you may click the Age or Gender menu below the Demographics tab in the left taskbar.

 To get an overview of the interests data, you can visit Audience » Interests » Overview.

 You can also find specific interests reports on affinity categories, in-marketing segments, and other categories within Google Analytics.